College of Micronesia-FSM

 The College of Micronesia-FSM (COM-FSM) is a public community college in the Federated States of Micronesia.
 It began operation in 1963 as the Micronesian Teacher Education Center.

-The college has a state campus in each of the four states with its national campus in the capital city of Palikir, Pohnpei.
+The college has a state campus in each of the states (Chuuk Campus, Kosrae Campus, Yap Campus) with its national campus in the capital of Palikir, Pohnpei.
+Pohnpei Campus located in Kolonia later became the CTEC Campus.
 The COM-FSM system also includes the Fisheries and Maritime Institute (FMI) on the Yap islands.